 You can read about our areas of work (Housing, Employment, and Welfare Benefits) below).
 If you think we can help, or you’d like more information on any of our services please contact us at:

 By way of appointment, we provide advice and assistance in the following areas:

 We prevent homelessness by advising tenants about their housing rights, providing support for people who face repossession acts, eviction, homelessness, disrepair, rent arrears, issues with housing benefit and other problems relating to their housing situation.

 We have an extremely high success rate when representing clients in court.
 Last year, we won all of our cases.

 We provide an appointment-based employment advice service, providing advice on the following: unlawful deduction of wages, equal pay, maternity rights, unfair dismissal and redundancy, TUPE and discrimination on the grounds of race, sex, disability, pregnancy, marital status and sexual identity.

 While the media focuses on fraudulent benefits claimants, there are many vulnerable people who are wrongly and illegally denied the crucial support and assistance they need.
 We help our clients understand the welfare system ensuring they are fully aware of the support and entitlements available to them so that they are in a more informed position.

 We also run Welfare Rights outreach services in six venues across Southwark.
 These are designed to help families with young children understand their options.

 Talks and Training

-To ensure vulnerable people across the country receive top quality services, we share our best practice models with other law centres and solicitors.
+To ensure people across the country receive top quality legal aid services, we share our best practice models with other law centres and solicitors.
 We have provided training for solicitors and caseworkers from 30 other law centres across the country including Birmingham, Cardiff, Cumbria, Gloucester, the Isle of Wight, Leeds, and Manchester.